by Ken B.

 As for Neil Patrick Harris in the hosting position… what a letdown.
 I love the guy (who doesn’t), but I thought he really fell flat here.
 With a mildly promising opening number (“Moving Pictures”) behind him, NPH was stuck with reams of poor material and bad jokes, delivered at inopportune times and a fatally bad setup to a trick (the locked briefcase with his predictions) which had a payoff that was way too late in the night and way too unspectacular to be worthwhile.
 While it’s obvious that he was giving a real effort to keep the show going, it doesn’t help when you don’t have worthwhile content to start with (“best and the whitest” line notwithstanding).
 One of the arguably oddest bits of the night was a recreation of the Times Square scene in Birdman, which culminated in Harris walking onstage and introducing the next presenter in his underwear.
 Already feeling like a bad comedy sketch to begin with, the question becomes how much of the viewing audience actually saw Birdman and understood the reference?
 Assuming an average movie ticket price of $10, less than ten percent of roughly 35 million viewers in the United States.

-Speaking of Birdman, I’ll admit that I blew the call of it splitting Best Picture and Director with Boyhood.
+Speaking of Birdman, it turns out I was wrong in thinking it would split Best Picture and Director with Boyhood.
 I’m surprised the Academy was able to avoid a split in a year this competitive.
 (Maybe part of my erroneus predictions were due to my personal opinion of the two films intruding my judgments in the races.)
 The show felt excruciatingly long this year, with Best Picture left a mystery until just after midnight on the East Coast.
 The bloat is becoming obvious.
 If AMPAS is listening, get new producers next year – while Neil Meron and Craig Zadan have had a good few years running the show, I don’t know about you, but I’m ready for a new creative team.

 There are, however, two things that I felt saved the show from being unredeemable – the acceptance speeches and the musical performances.
 As for the former, many of the winners had tasteful political comments (if such a thing as “tasteful politics” exists) – not so vague it wasn’t noteworthy, but not borderline obnoxious rabble rousing like a certain documentary winner from last decade.
 Patricia Arquette got the crowd on their feet with a call to close the wage gap, Alejandro G. Iñárritu slipped in some thoughts on immigration when accepting the Best Picture prize, Graham Moore spoke incredibly personal words that were arguably better than the script he just won the trophy for, and in John Legend and Common’s speech, following a chillingly effective performance of their winning song from Selma, a reiteration of the startling statistic that right now in America, there are more black men imprisoned than there ever were enslaved.